 Adolescence is a time of growth and exploration for many teens, so risk-taking is expected.
 While some risks are necessary for fostering independence, others can have lifelong adverse effects.
 Using marijuana is one example of how adolescent risk-taking behavior can lead to significant challenges later in life.

-Massachusetts Center for Adolescent Wellness recognizes that marijuana and teens can often go hand and hand.
+Massachusetts Center for Adolescent Wellness (MCAW) recognizes that marijuana and teens can often go hand in hand.
 Marijuana usage can develop in adolescence and go into adulthood.
-Treating marijuana abuse early can help provide long-term recovery.
+If your child needs adolescent substance abuse treatment, contact us today at 855.940.6229.

 Unfortunately, marijuana use among teens is at its highest in three decades.
 Teens are now more likely to use marijuana than tobacco.
 According to data from the Centers for Disease Control and Prevention (CDC), about 22% of high school students have used marijuana in the past 30 days.
 Approximately 37% of teens have tried marijuana at least once in their lifetime.